 Year 7 Group Notices

-Our theme for the academic year is New Beginnings.
+Our theme for the academic year is New Beginnings; this theme is represented by a butterfly.
 Each Year 7 pupil has completed their own set of goals for a ‘new beginning’ in secondary school; pupils will re-visit these through the academic year.
 Their goals will help to foster the 6 FCJ Values of Companionship, Hope, Dignity, Gentleness, Justice and Excellence.

-Our year group notice board on the ground floor of the Elmfield building is kept up-to-date with notices and other essential information, including the weekly form attendance winners, school nurse dates, details of club the school’s fortnightly mission and seasonal events.
+Our year group notice board on the ground floor of the Elmfield building is kept up-to-date with notices and other essential information, including the weekly form attendance winners, details of clubs, the school’s fortnightly mission and seasonal events.
+Each form has a notice board in their registration base too.

 Year 7 responsibilities